At ShelterBox we are impatient to see a world where no family goes without shelter.

 Responding all over the world

-ShelterBox does whatever it takes to support the most vulnerable communities around the world that are affected by conflict and natural disaster.
+ShelterBox does whatever it takes to support the most vulnerable communities around the world that are affected by conflict and disaster.
 Thank you for helping us provide emergency shelter and tools for families robbed of their homes by disaster, together we’re transforming despair into hope.